 - HTML Phone Numbers – in early 2017 I was using a windows phone.
 I’m glad those days are over.
 However, one thing it taught me is that HTML tags for phone numbers are super useful.
 Instead of having to copy and paste the phone number and then open up my phonebook to dial that number, I want to just click it.
 This is what a simple <a href=”tel:”></a> tag can do for you.

 - Large Fonts – up for debate on whether there’s a ranking factor for this one alone.
 If your website is hard to read on mobile, then it sucks.
 Simple.
 I find that size 16px is a great size for people to read, and strongly advocate this sized font for mobile.

-- Responsive Designs – simply put, if your website on mobile is just a small version of your website on desktop – then you need to redesign.
-It’s 2018 and making mobile friendly websites is super easy with all the technology available.
-Make it fit to mobile devices, and use a different navigation style that users are familiar with.
+- Responsive Designs – simply put, if your website on mobile is just a small version of your website on Desktop – then you need to redesign.
+It’s 2018 and making mobile-friendly websites is super easy with all the technology available.
+Make it fit mobile devices, and use a different navigation style that users are familiar with.

 If you’re doing video, and you want it to rank well – then YouTube is the platform you need to be on.
 There is a clear reason for Google to prioritise YouTube over any other platform.
 It’s also a great opportunity for you to add a link back to your website.

 This is something that can be abused.
 However, I’m confident that if you do it naturally, and link towards a page that is relevant – it’s fine.
 Relevant in this context means a page appropriate to the video.
 Likewise, that video is probably appropriate to that page, so place the video there.